“The Strong, Silent Type” Review

 Chris begins the episode in a heroin stupor, mindlessly watching TV and absent-mindedly passing out on Adriana’s beloved dog.
 It only gets worse from there: he gets his car stolen while trying to score smack in a rundown neighborhood and later beats Adriana when she suggests he go to rehab.

 Despite being a lovable underdog for much of the series’ early run, it’s hard to feel any sympathy toward Chris now.
 Nevertheless, his subsequent intervention is one of the funniest scenes in the entire series.

 As expected, the confrontation quickly devolves into a comedy roast.
-Insults are hurled, lines are crossed and the whole thing ends with Chris getting his ass beat by Tony, Paulie and Silvio.
-By the end of the hour, he’s forced to check into a rehab clinic in Pennsylvania, the last time we see him until the season finale.
+Insults are hurled, lines are crossed and the whole thing ends with Chris getting his ass beat by Tony Soprano, Paulie Gualtieri and Silvio Dante (and ancillary associate Benny Fazio for some reason).
+By the end of the hour, Chris is forced to check into a rehab clinic in Pennsylvania, the last time we see him until the season finale.

 Although the episode is best remembered for Chris’ intervention, “The Strong, Silent Type” explicitly refers to Tony, or at least the way he’s described himself since the pilot.
 Over the last four years, we’ve come to find that it’s one of his most hypocritical statements ever.

 Tony is a walking contradiction, and all his perceived strengths are weaknesses — leadership breeds distrust, chivalry leads to adultery and charisma has quickly turned into arrogance.
 He now embodies all his worst traits.